schovi/create-chrome-extension/README.md

 - [ ] Solve Hot reload fix better than overriding file in /node_modules.
 It is really ugly and hacky :)
 - [ ] Create example repository with React app in content script (We already did that, so just create that repo :)
 - [ ] Test assets (images, fonts etc) and convert them into base64 into javascripts (including styles)
+- [ ] Reload extension after manifest and/or config file changed
+- [ ] Allow to define entry scripts other way than define them in manifest.json

 ## Licence